cwilker/lambda-python37-template/README.md

 `

 You'll be prompted a few questions to help this cookiecutter template to scaffold this project and after its completed you should see a new folder at your current path with the name of the project you gave as input.

+To keep with Python Pep8 naming conventions, it is suggested to keep the project name all lower case and to only user underscores, not hyphens or spaces, in the project name.

+If you have already executed this before you will be prompted to download the file again, you can choose yes or no for this.